So Much (for) Stardust: Singles

 In December 2022, the band released a claymation animation homage, and began teasing a new song.
 The band made a website called sendingmylovefromtheotherside.com.
 On January 10, 2023, Oliver Sykes of Bring Me the Horizon posted to his Instagram story that he had received a package in the mail from Fall Out Boy containing a pink seashell labeled 1 of 13 alongside a letter with the date January 18, 2023, and the song title "Love From The Other Side".
 The lead single, "Love from the Other Side", was announced on January 11, 2023.
 The song was released on January 18, alongside the band confirming the album title and setting the release date for March 24, 2023.
 Since then, the band has posted a photo of another package with a set of coordinates leading to the Field of Dreams Movie Site in Dyersville, Iowa.
 The package contained another seashell marked 2 of 13 with a letter, this time printed was the date January 25, 2023, and a speculated song title "Heartbreak Feels So Good".
 On January 23, 2023, the band announced the next single, "Heartbreak Feels So Good", released on January 25, 2023, with promotion featuring actress Nicole Kidman's advertisements for AMC Theatres.
 A third package was left outside Wrigley Field in Chicago, Illinois.

+On March 13, the band announced that "Hold Me Like a Grudge" would be the next single of the album.
+On March 15, a clip of the song was shared.
+On March 24, the same day the album was released, the band released a music video for "Hold Me Like a Grudge".
+The video is a continuation of the music video for the band's song, "This Ain't a Scene, It's an Arms Race".

+On February 28, 2024, the band released a music video for the album’s fourth single, title track “So Much (For) Stardust”, featuring NBA player Jimmy Butler.

+Album

+In May 2023, the band released CRYNYL, a limited edition tear-filled vinyl of the album in partnership with the art studio BRAIN.